Highlights. Most consumers (88%) only buy brands they trust.

 - Only 8.1% of CMOs consider it important for a new brand name to be an actual word.

-- Smaller companies consider a name that stands out in its category the most important, with 19.3% of CMOs agreeing.
+- Larger companies consider a name that stands out in its category the most important, with 19.3% of CMOs agreeing.

-- 18.3% of CMOs of larger companies believe that the most crucial aspect of a new brand name is its likability.
+- 18.3% of CMOs of smaller companies believe that the most crucial aspect of a new brand name is its likability.

 - 25% of small companies find naming the most essential element for marketing a new brand, compared to only 12.8% of large companies.